daddydeff/HellbentFeathersArc/README.md

 # HellbentFeathersArc

+The game is available on http://torsk.net:8080/

+If the server is down and you still wanna try it just download the Zip.
 You may need to run: "export NODE_OPTIONS=--openssl-legacy-provider" before npm run dev to start the localhost

 Next update will include: